exercism/php/docs/INSTALLATION.md

 ### macOS

-Normally macOS comes with PHP installed, but it is often an outdated version.
-We recommended installing php through [HomeBrew](https://brew.sh/).
-Install HomeBrew by copy pasting the command found [here](https://brew.sh/) under ‘Install Homebrew’ in your terminal.
+While PHP is often bundled with macOS, it is often outdated.
+We recommended installing php through [Homebrew](https://brew.sh/).
+You can install Homebrew following the instructions [here](https://brew.sh/#install).

 To confirm its installation try the following command, it should output Homebrew 3.2.x at the time of this writing.
 ```bash